anicca048/Kebab/Readme.md

 			Local Port (Port), the matching port for the Local Address.

-			Transmission Direction (State), the observed one or two way state of the communication between the endpoints.
+			Transmission Direction (RXTX), the observed one or two way state of the communication between the endpoints.

 			Remote Address, the assumed remote address (if there is one) in the